surftrips.co

 Frequently asked

-El Charco is a point break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+El Charco is a point bottom, long tubular left-hand point with big-wave outside reef, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 El Charco